huttered40/critter/README.md

-# MPI_comm_calculator
+# MPI_Critter
-Counter and timer for critical path costs of MPI programs
+Counter and timer for critical path costs of MPI programs, uses PMPI.